bhood4/katacoda-scenarios/tf101/config.md

 Terraform works based on configuration files, in this case main.tf.
 The configuration is a declarative expression of the desired state of your infrastructure.
 Terraform commands uses all files in the directory that have a .tf extension as configuration input.
-You can use any text editor to write the config.tf file.

 The config files use a simple, powerful templating language [https://www.terraform.io/docs/configuration/syntax.html](HCL)